Should I neuter my dog? Pros and cons of spaying the dogs

 If you don’t want to spay or neuter your pet, consider alternative methods:

-• Hysterectomy.
+- Hysterectomy.
 This is an operation to remove the uterus and part of the fallopian tubes in female dogs.
-The ovaries are left behind, so behavior related to the breeding instinct the surgery won’t help to eliminate.
+The ovaries remain, so behavior related to reproductive drive cannot be eliminated by the surgery.

-• Non-surgical neutering of male dogs.
-This procedure is carried out with the help of drugs that are injected into the testes of the dog.
-This damages the individual cells of the testicles.
+- Non-surgical neutering of male dogs.
+This procedure is performed using medication that is injected into the dog’s testicles.
+This damages the individual cells of the testicle.

 Discuss possible solutions with your veterinarian.